WalrusNetwork/markdown-content/guides/Map-making/1. Introduction/en.md

 Let's go through all of the steps required to get your map submitted and potentially loaded, from the idea to the final submission:

 1. You've got a map idea.
 Great!
-Or you don't have one yet, but you wana start building: also great!
+Or you don't have one yet, but you wanna start building: also great!
 2. You need to build your map somewhere, so let's get you set up on your own local server, with the map-making tools installed: [Set up a map-making workspace][2]
 3. [Create a void world][3] using Multiverse Core and build away!
 4. [Prune your map with MCEdit Unified][4]